alex/what-happens-when/README.rst

 Window Server
 -------------

-Post-rendering and user-induced execution
+Post-rendering and User-induced execution
 -----------------------------------------

-After rendering has been completed, the browser executes JavaScript code as a result of some timing mechanism (such as a Google Doodle animation) or user interaction (typing a query into the search box and receiving suggestions).
+After rendering has been completed, the browser executes JavaScript code as a result of some timing mechanism (such as a Google Doodle animation or recurrent authentication) or user interaction (typing a query into the search box and receiving suggestions or triggering events such as additional requests).
-Plugins such as Flash or Java may execute as well, although not at this time on the Google homepage.
+Plugins such as Media Players and browser action extensions may execute as well, although not at this time on the Google homepage.
 Scripts can cause additional network requests to be performed, as well as modify the page or its layout, causing another round of page rendering and painting.